 In my previous post, I covered how a Chinese medicine approach can be used to treat eczema.
 But before you jump in with herbs and acupuncture, it's important to make sure you do everything you can with diet and supplements to heal from the inside out.

 Eliminating foods that act as irritants to the body may help control eczema.
 Dairy, wheat, and sugar are some foods that may be triggers, but there may be others.
 Even mild levels of intolerance to foods can trigger flare-ups, so the effort food eliminations take can be very worthwhile.

 Among the many benefits of omega 3 fatty acids in fish oil is the ability to reduce inflammation throughout the body.
-This mean less redness and itchiness for skin conditions including eczema.
+This mean less redness and itchiness for skin conditions, including eczema.
 Read more about the benefits of Omega 3's here.

-For more comprehensive information on healing eczema, be sure to check out my ebook: The Eczema Cure.
+For more comprehensive information on healing eczema, be sure to check out my ebook The Eczema Cure.
 In this book I outline a 4-part action plan to resolve eczema from the inside out.

 What natural remedies for eczema have helped you or your family?
 Let me know in the comments!